ranveerlabs/meldr/README.md

 npx @ranveergill/meldr demo
 ```

-it writes a contract and an api that drifted off it into a throwaway dir, then
+the demo writes a contract and an api that no longer matches it into a
-runs the loop. no account, nothing installed
+throwaway dir, then runs this

 ```
 meldr verify --heal